zdharma-continuum/zinit/README.md

     ```

     This feature allows to configure everything in `.zshrc`, without the the need to deal with `systemd` or
-    `launchd`, and can be useful e.g. to configure shared-variables (across Zshell), stored in `redis` database
+    `launchd`, and can be useful e.g. to configure shared-variables (across Zshells), stored in `redis` database
     (details on [zservices/redis](https://github.com/zservices/redis)).

 * 24-12-2017